artur-sannikov/high-performance-r/lectures/03_functional.md

 ::::

-# Map-Reduce: a more complex example
+# Functional programming: a more complex example

 :::: { .columns }